-Chair of the Department of Electrical and Computer Engineering
+Chair of the Department of Electrical Engineering and Computer Science

-Our goal in our two undergraduate programs (BEE and BCE) is to provide students early-on and hands-on experience in electrical and computer engineering subjects.
+Our goal in our three undergraduate programs (BEE, BCE, and BSCS) is to provide students early-on and hands-on experience in electrical engineering and computer science subjects.
 You will be presented course materials in a problem-oriented, design-oriented context that facilitates a better understanding of the subjects and leads to successful professional careers after you graduate.
 Excellent co-op and internship programs are offered in collaboration with industry partners such as Parker Hannifin, Rockwell Automation, GE Lighting, ABB, NASA and Cleveland Medical Device.
 Our emphasis on Active Learning in undergraduate education results in excellent performance in regional and national competitions.
 For instance, our IEEE student members devastated the competition at Region 2 Student Activities Conference in 2013 in West Virginia by garnering four first places out of the eight that took place!
 The four competitions are: Micromouse Robotics Competition with an without Kit, Brown Bag Competition, and Physics competition.